 The authority's portfolio is large and is likely to remain stable.
 We do not expect material changes in the composition of either pool.
-There is modest concentration in each pool with the five largest borrowers accounting for 22.3% and 24.4% of loans outstanding in the senior and subordinate liens, respectively.
+There is modest concentration in each pool with the five largest borrowers accounting for 22.3% and 26% of loans outstanding in the senior and subordinate liens, respectively.
 However, the vast majority of participants represent less than 1% of outstanding loans.
-Post issuance, the portfolio is expected to consist of 1,033 loans, 676 in the senior pool, valued at \$1.2 billion, and 357 in the subordinate pool, valued at \$531.2 million.
+Post issuance, the portfolio is expected to consist of 1,050 loans, 715 in the senior pool, valued at \$1.3 billion, and 335 in the subordinate pool, valued at \$471 million.

-The senior lien pool has 196 unique borrowers combinations with 280 unique borrower/pledge combinations.
-The five largest borrowers include the City of Rio Rancho (Aa3), State of New Mexico General Services Department, and the cities of Farmington, Las Cruces (Aa2), and Santa Fe.
-Positively, 92% of participants represent less than 1% of the total loans outstanding.
+The senior lien pool has 201 unique borrowers with 284 unique borrower/pledge combinations.
+The five largest borrowers include the State of New Mexico General Services Department (state gross receipts tax pledge), City of Rio Rancho (Aa2), Gallup-McKinley County School District 1 (A2), and the cities of Farmington and Las Cruces (Aa2).
+Positively, 90% of participants represent less than 1% of the total loans outstanding.
 Pledged revenues consist of general obligation, gross receipt taxes and enterprise revenues.
-Around 72% of revenue is interceptable (either through Department of Revenue and Taxation or Department of Finance and Administration for school districts), meaning the authority receives funds before the borrower, which mitigates risk of debt service shortfall.
+Around 68% of revenue is interceptable (either through Department of Revenue and Taxation or Department of Finance and Administration for school districts), meaning the authority receives funds before the borrower, which mitigates risk of debt service shortfall.

-The subordinate lien pool has 155 unique borrowers with 205 unique borrower/pledge combinations.
-The five largest borrowers include the State of New Mexico General Services Department (appropriation revenue pledge), the City of Santa Fe, Eastern New Mexico University Board of Regents, State of New Mexico General Services Department (state gross receipts tax pledge), and the Jicarilla Apache Nation.
-Positively, 86% of participants represent less than 1% of the total loans outstanding.
+The subordinate lien pool has 154 unique borrowers with 199 unique borrower/pledge combinations.
+The five largest borrowers include the State of New Mexico General Services Department (appropriation revenue pledge), the City of Santa Fe, Eastern New Mexico University Board of Regents, State of New Mexico General Services Department (state gross receipts tax pledge), and Jicarilla Apache Nation.
+Positively, 84% of participants represent less than 1% of the total loans outstanding.
 Pledged revenues consist of general obligation, gross receipt taxes, enterprise revenues, and local special taxes (e.g. cigarette taxes, lodgers' taxes).
 Around 48% of revenue is interceptable.